Presidential provincial delegate of Cardenal Caro

 The presidential provincial delegate of Cardenal Caro, formerly the governor of Cardenal Caro is the appointed head of government of the provincial government in Cardenal Caro Province, Chile.
 The delegate is designated by the president.

 The first governor of Cardenal Caro Province was Marcelo Nogueira Hidalgo, appointed by dictator Augusto Pinochet Ugarte, and the last was Carlos Ortega Bahamondes, who was appointed on March 11, 2018 by President Sebastián Piñera Echenique.
 The post was replaced by the delegate of Cardenal Caro Province in 2021, with Ortega confirmed by President Piñera.
-The office is currently held by Josefina Toro Rodríguez, who was designated by president Gabriel Boric Font in 2023.